 Types of Personal Loans for Bankruptcy

 A secured loan is a loan backed by collateral.
-Collateral can be anything that you own that is valuable, including your home, car, jewelry or even art.
+Collateral can be anything you own that is valuable, including your home, car, jewelry or art.

-You’ll need to agree to sign over that asset and give it to the lender in case you are unable to pay the loan.
+You’ll need to agree to sign over the asset and give it to the lender if you are unable to pay the loan.
 Remember that secured loans can be dangerous.
 You risk losing the asset you’ve put up for collateral if you can’t meet the terms of the loan.

-Unsecured loans are loans that do not require you to put up any collateral in exchange for borrowing money.
-Unsecured loans are assessed based on your credit history or other measures.
+Unsecured loans are loans that do not require you to put up collateral in exchange for borrowing money.
+Unsecured loans are assessed based on your credit history.
 If you still have a bankruptcy filing on your credit report it may be more difficult for you to be approved for an unsecured loan.
-If you are approved, it’s possible that you will face fees or high-interest rates.
+If you are approved, you may face fees or high interest rates.

 You’ll almost always need to pay some form of interest whenever you borrow money.
-If you’ve been approved for a fixed-rate loan, the interest rate that you are being charged will remain the same for the duration of the loan.
-Mortgages typically have fixed-rates.
+If you’ve been approved for a fixed-rate loan, the interest rate you are being charged will remain the same for the duration of the loan.
+Mortgages typically have fixed rates.

 Personal Rate Loans

-Personal rate loans are typically unsecured, fixed-rate loans that need to be paid over a certain period of time.
+Personal rate loans are typically unsecured, fixed-rate loans that need to be paid over a certain period.
 You’re typically free to spend the money from a personal loan in any way you wish.
 However, if you have poor credit it may be difficult to secure this type of loan.